 - Makes arrangements for monthly meeting speakers.

-- Supervises and prioritizes assignments for IUBPC office staff.
+- Supervises and prioritizes assignments for IUBSC office staff.

-- In conjunction with the IUBPC office staff:
+- In conjunction with the IUBSC office staff:

 - Coordinates the recording of minutes for each Council meeting and any special meetings of the Staff.